Iterative-Canvas/iterative-canvas/.context/ai-sdk/foundations/prompts.md

           },
         },
         {
-          type: 'tool-result',
+          type: "tool-result",
-          toolCallId: '12345', // needs to match the tool call id
+          toolCallId: "12345", // needs to match the tool call id
-          toolName: 'get-nutrition-data',
+          toolName: "get-nutrition-data",
           // for models that support multi-part tool results,
           // you can include a multi-part content part:
           output: {
-            type: 'content',
+            type: "content",
             value: [
               {
-                type: 'text',
+                type: "text",
-                text: 'Here is an image of the nutrition data for the cheese:', },
+                text: "Here is an image of the nutrition data for the cheese:", },
               {
-                type: 'media',
+                type: "media",
                 data: fs
-                  .readFileSync('./data/roquefort-nutrition-data.png')
+                  .readFileSync("./data/roquefort-nutrition-data.png")
-                  .toString('base64'),
+                  .toString("base64"),
-                mediaType: 'image/png',
+                mediaType: "image/png",
               },
             ],
           },